this msg comes from Doris Ragettli

 On Sept.
 21 at 12pm Pacific, the Resilience and Possibility in These Times call will host a conversation around Rights of Nature: Expressing Interconnectedness in Law.
 Hosted by Bill and Lynne Twist, featuring Natalia Greene, co-founder and executive committee member of the Global Alliance for the Rights of Nature and Thomas Linzey, senior legal counsel for Center for Democratic and Environmental Rights.

-Register here (https://landing.pachamama.org/global-call) and I am looking forward to seeing you at the event!1 like
+Register here (https://landing.pachamama.org/global-call) and I am looking forward to seeing you at the event!

 From Executive Producer Mark Ruffalo comes the world’s first documentary film on the Rights of Nature Movement, a “plot-twisting, eye-opening” story about the current global battle between capitalism and democracy where the fight for our survival is at stake.